Do we find books or do they find us?

 Anyone familiar with grief knows there is a silent kinship in it, especially when reading someone else's story.
 Words can be incredibly soothing, even if they aren’t your own.
 Expect some fragments of it to tear on your heartstrings.
 Because when mere words can be arranged in such a way on paper that draws parallels with another's experiences, it proves that we have more in common than we think.

-They may your friend, a family member, or an acquiantenance only one plane seat away.
+They may be your friend, a family member, or an acquaintance only one plane seat away.

 Malinda Meadows is an Ohio native who was letting grief blanket her life.